SolidBlock-cn/mishanguc/UpdateLog-en.md

 Updated the following content:

-- Text copy tools now displays its copied content in the item name.
+- Text Copy Tool now displays its copied content in the item name.
 - Adjusted the outline shape of hung signs and hung sign bars, which is slightly wider than their collision box, but narrower than former outline shape when holding hung signs or hung sign bars.
 Now the outline shape will not be wider when you hold a hung sign or bar than when not.

 Fixed the following issues: